NasibNia/Shout/README.md

 # Shout

-User can use this application to notifiy(shout) events that are happening in their area.
-If there is accident near by or free concert a couple blocks down, then user can shout this experience to have it be seen by everyone.
-A app for displaying live events happening around you as you continue the day.
+This fun application is an easy way of putting events on the map in real time through the crowdsource.
+And that's right; we named it Shout; to shout the events around you and invite others to join the crowd.
+Whether there is an accident near by or a free concert happening couple blocks down, the user can shout this experience to have it be seen by everyone.

 ![index](public/assets/images/Screen1.png)